gvwilson/thirdbit/src/fiction/iffy/index.md

 Another voice joined in,
 and then glass broke on stone.
 "Bloody pirates," a passer-by muttered to his companion.
-"Governor shoulda sunk the *Taroona*, not let her berth."
+"Governors shoulda sunk the *Taroona*, not let her berth."
 The second man grunted acknowledgment.
 Iffy kept her eyes on the cobblestones and picked up her pace.